chrislabarge/chrislabarge/content/posts/bold-italic-tmux.md

 draft: false
 img: 'bold.png'
 imgAlt: "A Page screen shot of my local work environment showcasing Bold and Italic fonts"
+categories:
+  - dev-tools
 tags:
- - Vim
- - TMUX
+ - vim
- - Coding
+ - tmux
- - Development Tools
+ - linux
 ---

 You have just installed a hip new font face for programming. 🤙